List of One Piece characters: Revolutionary Army

-Before the events in Dressrosa, they were based on Baltigo, but after Blackbeard attacked the island because of the presence of one of his commanders, they moved to Kamabakka Kingdom.
+Before the events in Dressrosa, they were based on Baltigo, but after the Blackbeard Pirates attacked the island because of the presence of one of their Ten Titanic Captains, they moved to Kamabakka Kingdom.

 Monkey D. Dragon

-Monkey D. Dragon (モンキー・D・ドラゴン, Monkī Dī Doragon), commonly known simply as "Dragon the Revolutionary", is the father of the Straw Hat Pirates Captain Monkey D. Luffy and the son of the naval hero Monkey D. Garp.
-He is the infamous leader and founder of the Revolutionary Army who has been attempting to overthrow the World Government.
+Monkey D. Dragon (モンキー・D・ドラゴン, Monkī Dī Doragon), commonly known simply as "Dragon the Revolutionary", is the father of the Straw Hat Captain Monkey D. Luffy and the son of the naval hero Monkey D. Garp.
+He was previously in the Marines like his father but deserted it after seeing corruption and formed the Freedom Fighters to overthrow corrupt monarchs before becoming the infamous supreme commander and founder of the Revolutionary Army who has been attempting to overthrow the World Government.
 Not much is known about his activities, background, history, or power.
 He is the World Government's greatest enemy, and is the most dangerous and most wanted man in the world.
 Dragon's family ties were revealed to the world, following the end of the Battle of Marineford.
+Despite his non-presence, Dragon cherishes his son, keeping a distance to save him from persecution with Garp, though he saved Luffy from execution at Loguetown and deescalated the situation.

-He is voiced by Hidekatsu Shibata.
-In the 4Kids English adaptation, he was voiced by Dan Green, and in the Funimation English version of the series, he is voiced by Bryan Massey.
+In the Japanese version, Hidekatsu Shibata is in charge, and in his youth, Kazuhiko Inoue is in charge.In the 4Kids English adaptation, he was voiced by Dan Green, and in the Funimation English version of the series, he is voiced by Bryan Massey.
+In the live-action series, Dragon is portrayed by Rigo Sanchez.